Let It Bleed

-Let It Bleed is the eighth British and tenth American studio album by the English rock band the Rolling Stones, released 28 November 1969 on London Records in the United States and shortly thereafter by Decca Records in the United Kingdom.
-Released shortly after the band's 1969 American Tour, it is the follow-up to 1968's Beggars Banquet.
-As with Beggars Banquet, the album marks a return to the group's more blues-sound approach that was prominent in the pre-Aftermath period of their career.
+Let It Bleed is the eighth studio album by the English rock band the Rolling Stones, released on 28 November 1969 by London Records in the United States and on 5 December 1969 by Decca Records in the United Kingdom.
+Released during the band's 1969 American Tour, it is the follow-up to Beggars Banquet (1968), and, like that album, is a return to the group's more blues-oriented approach that was prominent in the pre-Aftermath (1966) period of their career.
 Additional sounds on the album draw influence from gospel, country blues and country rock.

 The album was recorded during a period of turmoil in the band; Brian Jones, the band's founder and original leader, had become increasingly unreliable in the studio due to heavy drug use, and during most recording sessions was either absent, or so incapacitated that he was unable to contribute meaningfully.
 He was fired in the midst of recording sessions for this album, and replaced by Mick Taylor.
-Jones appeared on this album on only two songs, playing backing instruments.
-Jones died within a month of being fired.
+Jones contributed to only two songs, playing backing instruments.
+He died within a month of being fired.

 Taylor had been hired after principal recording was complete on many of the tracks, and appears on two songs, having recorded some guitar overdubs.
 Keith Richards was the band's sole guitarist during most of the recording sessions, being responsible for nearly all of the rhythm and lead parts.
-The other Stones members (Mick Jagger, Bill Wyman and Charlie Watts) appear on nearly every track, with contributions by percussionist Jimmy Miller (who also produced the album), keyboardists Nicky Hopkins and Ian Stewart, and guest musicians including Ry Cooder.
+The other Stones members (vocalist Mick Jagger, bassist Bill Wyman, and drummer Charlie Watts) appear on nearly every track, with contributions by percussionist Jimmy Miller (who also produced the album), keyboardists Nicky Hopkins, Al Kooper and Ian Stewart (himself a former member of the band), and guest musicians including Ry Cooder.

-The album charted top ten in several markets, including reaching number one in the UK and number three in the US.
-While no high-charting singles were released from the album, many of the album's songs became staples of Rolling Stones live shows and on rock radio stations for decades to come, including "Gimme Shelter" and "You Can't Always Get What You Want", both of them listed on "best ever" songs lists.
+The album reached top ten positions in several markets, including reaching number one in the UK and number three in the US.
+While no high-charting singles were released from the album, many of its songs became staples of Rolling Stones live shows and on rock radio stations, including "Gimme Shelter" and "You Can't Always Get What You Want", both of which frequently appear on lists of the greatest songs ever.
 The album was voted number 40 in Colin Larkin's All Time Top 1000 Albums 3rd edition (2000).
-In 2005, the album was inducted into the Grammy Hall of Fame, and is on Rolling Stones 500 Greatest Albums of All Time list.
+In 2005, the album was inducted into the Grammy Hall of Fame, and is on various iterations of Rolling Stone magazine's "The 500 Greatest Albums of All Time" list.